rajeevnaikte/squid-eval/README.md

 # squid-eval
+Writing logics in natural language way.
+(Could use eval() function of JS, but it can lead to code injection)
 - Simple expression/rule evaluator with minimal syntax.
 - Write expression in natural language.
 - Write conditional logic or math calculation or both.